 Turtles and dolphins

-Turtles and dolphins, The protected marine vertebrates, can also be seen in the waters of Brijuni from time to time.
+Turtles and dolphins, the protected marine vertebrates, can also be seen in the waters of Brijuni from time to time.
 There are also some endemic species like the black tang, Jadranski bračić, and the tunicate, Jadranski ciganin.
-The seabed abounds in sponges, shellfish, sea urchins, crustaceans, fish etc. Among fish the most numerous are sea basses, giltheads, grey mullets, soles, groupers, conger eels, dentexes, black umbers…
+The seabed abounds in sponges, shellfish, sea urchins, crustaceans, fish etc. Among fish the most numerous are sea basses, giltheads, grey mullets, soles, groupers, conger eels, dentexes, black umbers …

 New species on Brijuni

 In the past some species that were never seen in the Adriatic were found in the seas of Brijuni.
-Some species up to then unknown to scientists like the soft coral Alcyonium brionense (Kuekenthal 1906) or the variety of the sponge Ircinia variabilis fistulata (Syzmanski 1904) were also found here for the first time.
+Some species unknown to scientists up to then, like the soft coral Alcyonium brionense (Kuekenthal 1906) or the variety of the sponge Ircinia variabilis fistulata (Syzmanski 1904), were also found here for the first time.